omnibuzz/MyBundles/XferOp/README.rst

 XferOp
 ===========

-Simplified Interface for file transfer between landing zone and the cluster
+Simplified Interface for file transfer between landing zone and the cluster.
+(Simplify for the most common configurations).
+Store as modules for other configurations.

 Here are some examples